![]() |

 William Warren's 1862 house is gone.
 A gym occupies part of the property today.

-For the well-educated Warren, who was involved in the cotton, iron and grocery businesses, the war brought financial ruin.
-His estate, according to the 1860 census, was worth $12,000, an impressive sum at the time.
-Warren owned a tan yard along the Rappahannock a short distance from his house.
-He also operated mills to benefit the Confederacy.
-But during the Battle of Fredericksburg, “his beautiful home and business interests were completely wrecked,” according to a post-war account published in the Richmond Dispatch.
+For the well-educated Warren — who had been involved in the cotton, iron, and grocery businesses — the war brought financial ruin.
+According to the 1860 census, his estate was valued at $12,000, an impressive sum at the time.
+Warren owned a tan yard along the Rappahannock, a short distance from his house, and operated mills to support the Confederacy.

-At an unknown date, Warren moved with his wife, Mary, to Richmond, “where he soon won recognition as a business man of fine abilities and sterling worth.”
-In 1870, he went to work for a bank as a bookkeeper and discount teller, among other roles, positions that spanned decades.
-But it was a giant step removed from his previous station in life.
+But during the Battle of Fredericksburg, “his beautiful home and business interests were completely wrecked,” according to a postwar account published in the Richmond Dispatch.
+At an unknown date, Warren and his wife, Mary, moved to Richmond, “where he soon won recognition as a business man of fine abilities and sterling worth.”
+By 1870, he was working for a bank as a bookkeeper and discount teller, among other roles — a career he would hold for decades.
+Even so, it represented a significant step down from his former station in life.

 “Mr. Warren was a typical southern gentleman of the old school,” the Dispatch noted upon his death in 1900.
 “He was sincerely admired and greatly respected by the community at large -- a man whom everybody trusted implicitly, and who, while occupying a subordinate position, still leaves his mark and a place that will not easily be filled.”